NinaZumel/NinaZumel.github.io/_books/2013-07-12-the-cyberiad.md

 ---
+author: Stanislaw Lem
 author_profile: true
+book_category: Weird/Fantasy/Macabre
+date: 2013-07-12
 layout: review
-date: 2013-07-12
-title: "The Cyberiad"
-author: Stanislaw Lem
-book_category: Weird, Fantasy and Macabre
 olid: OL2859841M
+title: The Cyberiad
 ---

 *The Cyberiad* is a delightful collection of short stories about the constructor robots Trurl and Klapaucius as they travel the galaxy, and I know you all want me to classify it as *science fiction*.
 But it's not.
 I really want to classify it as *fairy tales*, but I'm going to compromise and call it *fantasy*, instead.